netlify-templates/victor-hugo/README.md

 For assets that are completely static and don't need to go through the asset pipeline, use the `site/static` folder.
 Images, font-files, etc, all go there.

-Files in the static folder ends up in the web root.
+Files in the static folder end up in the web root.
 So a file called `site/static/favicon.ico` will end up being available as `/favicon.ico` and so on...

 The `src/js/app.js` file is the entrypoint for webpack and will be built to `/dist/app.js`.